Jelmerro/carafe/README.md

 The name of the shortcut will be set to the name of the carafe automatically, but it can be changed with the optional --name argument like so:

-`./carafe steam shortcut --name "Steam (Windows version)"`
+`carafe steam shortcut --name "Steam (Windows version)"`

 To achieve the same but with no interactive questions, the following command could be used to create a carafe shortcut for the linked program:

-`./carafe steam shortcut --name "Steam (Windows version)" --type carafe --location link`
+`carafe steam shortcut --name "Steam (Windows version)" --type carafe --location link`

 Some programs might create a desktop shortcut during the installation, these type of shortcuts are made by wine and don't need carafe to work.